Dried Fruit. Yes, It Is Healthy If You Avoid These 4 Things| Updated: Feb 20, 2019

 The problem with sulfur dioxide is that it is quite different from sulfur, the pure element found in the earth’s crust as a bright yellow colored solid.
 (1)

-Sulfur dioxide (SO2) is a gaseous compound with an unpleasant smell.
-If you have well water, you may have noticed an occasional smell of rotten eggs – that’s natural SO2!
+Sulfur dioxide (SO2) is a gaseous compound.
+If you have well water, you may have noticed an occasional smell of rotten eggs – that’s from another gaseous sulfur compound – hydrogen sulfide.

 For industrial use, sulfur dioxide is created by burning coal or oil.
 In food production, manufacturers use it as a disinfectant, a bleaching agent or as a food preservative.
 In dried fruits treated with SO2, the color changes dramatically from drab to vivid, making such commercial offerings much more attractive to consumers.